 Focus on paying attention to what students can hear.
-Use a singing bowl, a bell or a phone app that has sounds on it.
+Use a singing bowl, a bell or a phone app.
 Tell students to listen carefully until they can no longer hear the sound (usually 30 seconds to a minute).

 Breathing buddy